djplaner/blog/docs/made-with.md

----
+﻿---
-title: "Made with 'Some assemblage'"
+title: Made with 'Some assemblage'
 type: note
 ---
 See also: [[about]]

 It's fairly common to see websites and other digital artefacts badged with simple "Made with X" statements.
 This site's initial template came with the statement: "Made with Material for MkDocs".
 The idea that any sizeable website is made with a single tool woefully undersells what is required and significantly oversells the enabling power of that single tool.
 Not surprisingly, such statements are more marketing than reality.